This Peruvian Chicken Recipe is spiced with cumin and paprika and served with a crisp arugula-corn salad and a green sauce.

 Peruvian Side Dishes

-- Try serving Peruvian Chicken over or alongside rice instead of with the salad!
+- Try serving this Peruvian Chicken recipe over rice instead of with the salad!

 - Add a hard-boiled egg (see my tutorial on this deviled egg recipe) to the dish.